Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 \subsection{Analysis of Threshold Optimization Mechanism}

-We conduct experiments to validate the critical role of the classification threshold $\tau$ in FFD final discriminant results.
-Our study includes the empirical value of $0.5$, using the optimal thresholds $\tau_{ot}$ from one cross-dataset to another, and our uncertainty-based threshold optimization mechanism (UTOM).
-Meanwhile, we compare $\mathcal{L}_{EDU}$ and $\mathcal{L}_{ce}$ to verify their impact on uncertainty and predicted probability.
+We validate the critical role of classification threshold $\tau$ in FFD final discriminant results.
+Our study includes empirical threshold $\tau_{0.5}$, optimal threshold $\tau_{ot}^{\text{UTOM}}$ computed on one cross-dataset and applied to other cross-datasets after adjusting prediction probabilities with our Uncertainty-based Threshold Optimization Mechanism (UTOM), and $\tau_{ot}$ obtained without probability adjustment as a comparison.

-Table~\ref{tab:inference} and Figure~\ref{fig:rader} show the quantitative and visual statistical comparison results, respectively.
-As can be seen, $\tau_{ot}$ from one cross-dataset achieves better ACC on other cross-datasets compared to $\tau$=$0.5$, and our UTOM performs the best. $\mathcal{L}_{EDU}$ also achieves better ACC compared to $\mathcal{L}_{ce}$, indicating that constraining uncertainty and predicted probability improves the model's confidence in its predictions.
-Remarkably, our UTOM with $\mathcal{L}_{EDU}$ achieves a significant ACC improvement over the default optimal threshold (OT with $\mathcal{L}_{ce}$) in both BEiT v2' and our model, with an average ACC increase of more than $2$\%, fully demonstrates the reliability of our UTOM in FFD applications, as well as the importance of our fine-tuning framework with the uncertainty-based fusion module (UFM) and $\mathcal{L}_{EDU}$.
-Moreover, the comparison results on FFIW using $\tau_{ot}$ from other cross-datasets, such as C$\rightarrow$F and D$\rightarrow$F in Figure~\ref{fig:rader}(left), show that FFIW's ACC is particularly sensitive to the $\tau_{ot}$, indicating significant differences in forgery patterns between FFIW and other cross-datasets.
-Fortunately, as shown in Figure~\ref{fig:rader}(right), our model maintains stable ACC on FFIW, further confirming its strong generalization performance.
+Table~\ref{tab:inference} reports the quantitative comparisons, showing that $\tau_{ot}$ from one cross-dataset achieves better ACC on other cross-datasets compared to $\tau_{0.5}$, and $\tau_{ot}^{UTOM}$ performs the best. $\mathcal{L}_{EDU}$ also achieves better ACC compared to $\mathcal{L}_{ce}$, indicating that constraining uncertainty and predicted probability improves the model's confidence in its predictions.
+Remarkably, $\tau_{ot}^{UTOM}$ with $\mathcal{L}_{EDU}$ achieves a significant ACC improvement over $\tau_{ot}$ with $\mathcal{L}_{ce}$ in both FB and CFB, with an average ACC increase of more than $2$\%, fully demonstrates the reliability of UTOM in FFD applications, as well as the importance of our fine-tuning framework with the uncertainty-based fusion module and $\mathcal{L}_{EDU}$.

+Moreover, we gradually increase the number of visible cross-datasets (Source Dataset) to calculate $\tau_{ot}$ and $\tau_{ot}^{UTOM}$, and validate the applicability of our threshold optimization mechanism on fixed unseen cross-datasets (Target Dataset).
+Results in Table~\ref{tab:ablation-acc} show that the optimal threshold calculated across multiple datasets significantly improves FFD model accuracy, highlighting that leveraging more datasets with diverse forgeries helps compute better classification thresholds and enhances FFD model's applicability.
+Besides, while UTOM proves effective overall, difficult samples with large $u$ may cause fake-to-real misclassifications.
+Severe class imbalance can compromise its robustness, requiring minority class re-sampling for cross-domain stability, which is further analyzed in \textit{Supp.
+File}.